Hardware capacity recycling and the future of computation

 In a previous post, we addressed how proper server recycling would enhance overall lifecycle management.
 This underlines one of our core value propositions as a network.
 Cudos is a decentralised cloud and computation blockchain aiming to meet the cloud computing demands of the future by enabling the buying and selling of computing capacity over a blockchain.
 Ultimately, our model would unite the robust security architecture of blockchains with a distributed cloud marketplace sufficiently potent to power a slew of emerging technologies.

 This will be achieved by providing near-limitless computing power via a global network of service providers.
 We recently released the Alpha version for our decentralised cloud platform.
 With Cudo Compute, we are challenging the monopoly of centralised cloud providers like Amazon, Microsoft, and Google with an ecologically viable alternative.
-Globally, data centres are squandering tremendous amounts of computing and hardware capacity as they utilise roughly only a quarter of their total computational capability.
+Globally, data centers are squandering tremendous amounts of computing and hardware capacity as they utilise roughly only a quarter of their total computational capability.

 Furthermore, Cudo Compute will comprise hardware beyond server farms as personal devices such as GPUs will also potentially offer computing capacity when we go live.
 We previously addressed the unique opportunities available to gamers on our platform.
 For example, statistics show that gaming hardware is massively underutilised globally, with players averaging less than thirteen hours of hardware utilisation time weekly.
 The range of Cudo Compute hardware will effectively democratise the cloud industry, make it accessible to numerous participants, improve network latency, and address environmental needs.